 - The Chattanooga Area has 11,000 + hotel rooms.

-- There are more than 2,500 hotel rooms connected to the Chattanooga Convention Center via the free downtown electric shuttle.
+- There are more than 2,500 hotel rooms easily accessible to the Chattanooga Convention Center via the free downtown electric shuttle.

 - The Chattanooga Convention Center has 185,000 square feet on one level.